hollow-cube/polar/FORMAT.md

 | Has ID          | bool   | If unset, Block Entity ID is omitted      |
 | Block Entity ID | string | Will be made optional in a future version |
 | NBT Data        | nbt    |                                           |

-todo need to support block entities without ids (minestom does)